s-pangburn/verbal-summator/README.md

 This repository is a framework that is being used for Psychology experiments at the University of the Pacific.

-The experiments surround some undeveloped theories proposed by B.F.
-Skinner early on in his career.
-It is still in active development, and is not working as intended yet.
+The experiments surround some undeveloped theories proposed by psychologist B.F.
+Skinner early on in his career regarding [verbal summation](http://psycnet.apa.org/record/1936-04586-001).
+The primary interest stemmed from constructing a means of measuring verbal behavioral patterns by creating a **"verbal ink blot"** test that could be used to measure environmental influences on participant speech patterns.
+However, the original experiment was conducted using recordings painstakingly timed on a phonograph, quite outdated technology by modern standards.

-In the end, the hope for this project is making the source easily accessible in order to encourage more experiments along these lines.
+In the end, the hope for this project is to modernize Skinner's original tool, making the source easily accessible so that more experiments along these lines can be conducted and adjusted with relative ease.

 ## Setup